 What to see and do at Lake Bunyonyi

 Lake Bunyonyi is one of the most beautiful areas in the country and undoubtedly the most beautiful lake in all of Uganda.
-After a strenuous tour through parks to discover wild nature, tiring trekking and hundreds of kilometres on bad roads, Lake Bunyonyi is the perfect place to relax and “recharge your batteries”.
-Here it is possible to practice various activities such as swimming, take a nice canoe ride, organise boat excursions among the various islands, birdwatching, nature walks and, last but not least, a cultural visit of the Pygmy community that populates the southern area of the lake.
+After a strenuous tour through National Parks to discover wild nature, tiring trekking and hundreds of kilometres on bumpy roads, Lake Bunyonyi is the perfect place to relax and “recharge your batteries”.
+Here, it is possible to practice various activities such as swimming, take a canoe ride, organise boat excursions among the various islands, birdwatching, nature walks and, last but not least, a cultural visit of the Pygmy community that populates the southern area of the lake.

-Located in the southwestern part of Uganda near the city of Kabale, Lake Bunyonyi is dotted with 29 islands of various sizes and surrounded by terraced cultivated fields that form fascinating scenery.
+Located in the southwestern part of Uganda near Kabale, Lake Bunyonyi is dotted with 29 islands of various sizes and surrounded by terraced cultivated fields that form fascinating scenery.
 It is said that thanks to its deepest point measuring around 900 meters, Lake Bunyonyi is the second deepest lake in Africa.
-Bunyonyi, which in the local language means “place of many small birds“, is located at the height of 1950 meters asl, is 26 km long, 7 km wide and covers an area of 60 square kilometres.
-At the beginning of the twentieth century, the fish were introduced into the lake but died massively in the 1960s, probably as a result of emission of volcanic gases.
+Bunyonyi, which in the local language means “place of many small birds“, is located at the height of 1950 meters asl, is 26 km long, 7 km wide, and covers 60 square kilometres.
+At the beginning of the twentieth century, the fish were introduced into the lake but died massively in the 1960s, probably due to the emission of volcanic gases.

-What is very important is that this lake is one of the safest in Africa because there are no hippos or crocodiles and above all its waters are free from the annoying parasite that causes bilharzia, a tropical disease found in most African lakes and rivers.
+What is very important is that this lake is one of the safest in Africa because there are no hippos or crocodiles.
+Above all, its waters are free from the annoying parasite that causes bilharzia, a tropical disease found in most African lakes and rivers.

 During our 2 visits to this beautiful area, we always went on a boat trip to visit the various islands of the lake and meet the pygmy community.
 The beautiful boat trip takes about 4 hours.

 The first island we see as we pass by is the small Akampeme, better known as the “punishment island”.
-It’s said that Bakiga people used to abandon here women that got pregnant before the marriage so they would starve or drown if they tried to swim back in the lake
+It’s said that Bakiga people used to abandon here women who got pregnant before the marriage to starve or drown if they tried to swim back in the lake.

-Nowadays only a few older adults are true descendants of the Batwa, short and with a broad and flat nose, while most of them have changed their somatic traits due to the intermarriages between different local ethnic groups.
-Anyway, we visit the few “new” mud houses that the government has built for the community, including a small school and an antibacterial tank to keep water and enjoy this short visit by taking some pictures with the many lively children.
-Unfortunately, there is not much interaction because none of the Batwa Pygmies speak English.
+Nowadays, only a few older adults are true descendants of the Batwa, short and with a broad and flat nose.
+At the same time, most of them have changed their somatic traits due to the intermarriages between different local ethnic groups.
+Anyway, we visit the few “new” mud houses that the government has built for the community, including a small school and an antibacterial tank to keep water and enjoy this short visit by taking pictures with the many lively children.
+Unfortunately, there is not much interaction because none of the Batwa Pygmies speaks English.
 After taking a seat on a bench, a group of adults present their songs and dance for us, obviously in exchange for a small donation to support the community.

-Next visit is the interesting Bwama island, where an English missionary built a leprosy treatment centre in 1931’s with a school and a hospital.
+The next visit is the interesting Bwama island, where an English missionary built a leprosy treatment centre in 1931’s with a school and a hospital.
 It remained open until into the 1950s, and it said that at its peak, more than 2.000 patients inhabited the Island.
-The hospital’s structures is currently a boarding secondary and primary school while the island also hosts a Health Centre run by Slovenian medical students.
+The hospital’s structures is currently a boarding secondary and primary school, while the island also hosts a Health Centre run by Slovenian medical students.

 Other activities on Lake Bunyonyi